Related: Get a Rhode Island Registered Agent

 (7) Creating, as borrower or lender, or acquiring indebtedness or mortgages or other security interests in real or personal property.

 (8) Securing or collecting debts or enforcing any rights in property securing the debts.

 (10) Conducting an isolated transaction completed within a period of thirty (30) days and not in the course of a number of repeated transactions of like nature.

 (11) Acting as a general partner of a limited partnership which has filed a certificate of limited partnership as provided in § 7-13-8 or has registered with the secretary of state as provided in § 7-13-49.

 (12) Acting as a member of a limited-liability company which has registered with the secretary of state as provided in § 7-16-49.

 This is not an exhaustive list and there may be additional activities that do not constitute doing business.

-Keep in mind that even if the state of Rhode Island does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a Rhode Island Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

-Once you have Foreign Qualification in Rhode Island, you will be required renew your registration once per year with a one-page annual report, beginning in the calendar following the year in which the business was registered with the state.
+Once you've acquired Rhode Island Foreign Qualification, you will be required to renew your registration once per year with a one-page annual report, beginning in the calendar following the year in which the business was registered with the state.

 The fee is $50 for both LLCs and corporations.
 Additional fees of $3-5 apply if you file your report online.